bootique/bootique-kafka/README.md

 }

 public void runConsumer() {
-    // this will start consumer in the background KafkaPollingTracker poll = factory
+    KafkaPollingTracker poll = factory

         // configure consumer
         .charValueConsumer()
         .cluster("cluster1")
         .group("somegroup")
         .topic("mytopic")

-        // start consumption in the background
+        // start the consumer in the background .consume(this::consumeBatch, Duration.ofSeconds(1));
-        .consume(this::consumeBatch, Duration.ofSeconds(1));

     // Close when we need to stop consumption.
 With no explicit Bootique will